 - 1. Communication to the general public that this type of request is a related service and is not the responsibility of the District. - 2.
-Transportation for day-care facility will be set before August 1st. - 3.
+Transportation for daycare facility will be set before August 1st. - 3.
 Requests are only for everyday service throughout the entire school year. - 4.
-August 1st will be the deadline for all special and day-care requests to be completed on the appropriate transportation form available at the day-care center or in the elementary schools. - 5.
-Transportation requests to or from a day-care center outside of the established attendance zone of a given public school will not be granted nor will buses deviate from their established routes to accommodate such transportation.
+August 1st will be the deadline for all special and daycare requests to be completed on the appropriate Transportation Form.
+Click this link or the form is also available at the daycare centers and in the elementary schools. - 5.
+Transportation requests to or from a daycare center outside of the established attendance zone of a given public school will not be granted nor will buses deviate from their established routes to accommodate such transportation.
 Additional cost for this service is not permissible.